seananderson/metafolio/inst/ms/ms.md

 width of the 80% quantile of variance in metapopulation growth rate was 2.9 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with only four.
-We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension (Fig. 5d).
-As one would expect, conserving fewer populations also results in lower-abundance metapopulations.
+We note that the risk-return axes of portfolio optimization ignore the absolute-abundance dimension.
+As one would expect, conserving fewer populations also results in lower-abundance metapopulations (Fig. 5d).

 *Given long-term environmental change*, conserving more populations buffers portfolio risk (Fig. 5b; Figs. \ref{f:eg-n-linear-two},
 \ref{f:eg-n-linear-sixteen}).
-The mean metapopulation growth rate of the 16 population scenario was on average 3.8 times less variable than the four population scenario and 7.2 times less variable than the two population scenario.
-In contrast to the short-term environmental noise scenario, the unknown response diversity creates a spread of possible metapopulation growth rates.
+The metapopulation growth rate of the 16 population scenario was on average 3.8 times less variable than the four population scenario and 7.2 times less variable than the two population scenario.
+In contrast to the short-term environmental noise scenario, with long-term environmental change, the unknown response diversity creates a spread of possible metapopulation growth rates.
 Higher population numbers decreases this spread.
 For example, the width of the 80% quantile of the mean metapopulation growth rate was 3.1 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with four.
 Here, the number of conserved populations buffers non-systematic (primarily demographic) stochasticity.

 # Discussion

 Our model quantitatively confirms our intuition by demonstrating how population diversity can stabilize metapopulations under climate change.
 We show how maintaining populations with a variety of thermal-tolerances reduces risk caused by short-term environmental stochasticity and optimizes chances for long-term persistence given climate change.
 Further, without knowing how response diversity is distributed, conserving more populations reduces metapopulation risk regardless of environmental trend and response-diversity distribution.
 Combined, these findings illustrate that focusing on well-performing stocks now at the detriment of others is at best equivalent to an efficient but risky portfolio, and at worst a poorly-performing risky portfolio.
 In this discussion, we begin by linking our model with real-world conservation issues for Pacific Northwest salmon.
 We then consider broader implications for metapopulation conservation of any species and ecological stability in general.

 ## Implications for salmon conservation